karlseguin/http.zig/readme.md

 ```

 `HeaderOpts` currently supports `dupe_name: bool` and `dupe_value: bool`, both default to `false`.

-## Explicit Write
-Internally, when the dispatcher returns (whether it be an internal/default dispatcher or an application-specific dispatcher), `res.write()` is called to
-write the response to the socket.

-It is safe to call `res.write()` directly from the application.
-This is absolutely not necessary in normal cases.
-One case where this could be needed is if the data for the response (say the body) only exists within the application's handler (and the `res.arena` cannot be used).

-`res.write()` is safe to call because of the `res.written` boolean flag.
-Once called, `res.written` is set to true and subsequent calls to `res.write()` are ignored.
-Thus, an even more advanced use case is for the application to set `res.written` directly.

-While explicit use of `res.write()` is uncommon, I can think of no reason to to call `res.write()` when `res.chunk([]const u8)` is used.
-This is not supported.

 ## Router
 You can use the `get`, `put`, `post`, `head`, `patch`, `trace`, `delete` or `options` method of the router to define a router.
 You can also use the special `all` method to add a route for all methods.